k-udupa2000/Game-development/Project_report.md

 Realizing how the physics sinks with the game amazed me!
 In the process of building a game, i have fundamental understanding of javscript and would love to contribute to other web - development projects.
+The reference was from hands on intro to game development